ProtoMIL: Multiple Instance Learning with Prototypical Parts for Whole-Slide Image Classification: Experiments

 \section{Experiments}

-We test our ProtoMIL approach on five datasets.
-All models are trained from scratch in three steps: (i) \textit{warmup} phase with training all layers except the last one, (ii) prototype projection, (iii) and fine-tuning with fixed $f_{conv}$ and $f_{proto}$.
+We test our ProtoMIL approach on five datasets, for which we train the model from scratch in three steps: (i) \textit{warmup} phase with training all layers except the last one, (ii) prototype projection, (iii) and fine-tuning with fixed $f_{conv}$ and $f_{proto}$.
 Phases (ii) and (iii) are repeated several times to find the most optimal set of prototypes.
 All trainings use Adam optimizer for all layers with $\beta_1 = 0.99$, $\beta_2 = 0.999$, weight decay $0.001$, and batch size $1$.
-Additionally, we use an exponential learning rate scheduler for the \textit{warump} phase and a step scheduler for prototype training.
+Additionally, we use an exponential learning rate scheduler for the \textit{warmup} phase and a step scheduler for prototype training.
 All results are reported as an average of all runs with a standard error of the mean.
-In the subsequent subsections, we describe experiment details and results for each of the dataset.
+In the subsequent subsections, we describe experiment details and results for each dataset.

+Across all datasets we use convolutional block from ResNet-18 followed by two additional $1 \times 1$ convolutions as the convolutional layer $f_{conv}$.
+We use ReLU as the activation function for all convolutional layers except the last layer, for which we use the sigmoid activation function.
+The prototype layer stores prototypes shared across all bags, while the attention layer implements AbMILP.
+The last layer is used to classify the entire bag.
+Weights between similarity scores of prototypes corresponding class logit are initialized with $1$, while other connections are set to $-0.5$ as in~\cite{chen2018looks}.
+Together with the specific training procedure, such initialization results in a positive reasoning process (we rather say ``this looks like that'' instead of saying ``this does not look like that'').